mix ERA5 and ERA5T data netCDF new dimension expver

 Thank you

-RE: mix ERA5 and ERA5T data netCDF new dimension expver - Added by Ralf Mueller 12 months ago
+RE: mix ERA5 and ERA5T data netCDF new dimension expver - Added by Ralf Mueller over 1 year ago

 White cells hold result values, yellow cells are input values for the addition: